jfioasd/rec/README.md

 ## Rec
 This repository holds the Python & C interpreters for [Rec](https://esolangs.org/wiki/Rec).
 (Though I don't want to maintain the Python interpreter anymore.)

 `rec.c` is a C interpreter of Rec+ with a REPL and debugger.
+(You can compile it with C99.)

-Since Rec+ is basically backwards compatible with Rec, if you want to use the interpreter with only Rec commands, you can remove the respective case statements in `rec.c` before compiling.
-(It doesn't make sense to hold two files that are almost the same.)
+Since Rec+ is basically backwards compatible with Rec, if you want to use `rec.c` with only Rec commands, you can remove the respective case statements in `rec.c` before compiling.
+(It doesn't make sense to hold two files in a repository that are almost the same.)

 `rec.py` is my (abandoned) interpreter in Python.
 It only supports Rec commands.

+## Command Summary
 The language is summarized below:

 |Command|Behavior|